coddle-cpp/coddle/README.md

 Yet another build and package system. :)

-Your project have only C/C++ source code, the tool is figuring out and installing all dependencies automatically.
-No config or make files required.
+If your project contains only C/C++ source code, Coddle will discover and install dependencies automatically.
+No config file or Makefile required.

-You create source files such as src1.cpp, src2.cpp, header1.hpp, header2.hpp in
+Create source files (for example, `src1.cpp`, `src2.cpp`, `header1.hpp`, `header2.hpp`) in
-the directory of your project "prj".
-Type:
+your project directory (for example, `prj/`).
+Then run:

 ```
 $ coddle
 ```

-The build system will automatically figure out how to make the binary out of your source code.
-No configuration file is required at all.
+The build system automatically figures out how to build a binary from your source code.
+No configuration file is required.

-The goal is to make it work for Windows, Linux, Mac OS X and iOS (Android maybe).
+Targets: Windows, Linux, macOS, and iOS (Android maybe).

-A decision was made to support clang only.
+Coddle currently supports Clang only.

 ## Dependencies

-- computer or laptop
+- A supported computer/OS
 - git
 - clang
-- access to the Internet (sorry the tool would work purely without Internet)
+- Internet access (to fetch dependencies)

 ### Linux
-- see above
+- See above

-### MacOSX
+### macOS
-- brew if you want to use pkgconfig
+- Homebrew if you use pkg-config

 ### Windows
 - MSYS2

 ## Deployment

-### Linux/MacOSX
+### Linux/macOS
 ```
 $ git clone https://github.com/coddle-cpp/coddle.git && cd coddle && ./build.sh && sudo ./deploy.sh; cd ..
 ```